berkeley-biosense/indra-server/readme.md

 }
 ```

-it adds to this POST request a field `createdAt` with an ISOString, then (1) publishes the data over a configured Pusher channel (2) saves the data to a couchDB database
+It adds to this POST request a field `createdAt` with an ISOString.

+Then it (1) publishes the data over a configured Pusher channel (2) saves the data to a couchDB database

-## development
+## Development

+### CouchDB + Pusher
+first, setup a couchDB database and make a Pusher API key. use `config-EXAMPLE.js to make` as a template.

+once you have your CouchDB set up, you'll probably want to add some views. here are [a few handy views](https://gist.github.com/elsehow/5d2a7e8c53042ba26058) i've prepared early. consult CouchDB reference for adding views to design docs.

+### Request server
-first, `npm install`
+then, `npm install`.

 to run, `node server.js | bunyan`